Wellington School, Somerset

-Wellington School is a co-educational independent boarding and day school in the English public school tradition for pupils aged 3–18 located in Wellington, Somerset, England.
+Wellington School is a co-educational fee-charging boarding and day school in the English public school tradition for pupils aged 3–18 located in Wellington, Somerset, England.
 Wellington School was founded in 1837.

 Wellington School is a registered charity and has around 800 pupils currently in attendance.
 Around 150 of those pupils are boarders.
 The school is a member of the Headmasters' and Headmistresses' Conference.
 Wellington School is based on a 35-acre campus in Wellington, Somerset.

-Wellington School operates is own feeder preparatory school, Wellington Prep School which shares the main campus.
+Wellington School operates its own feeder preparatory school, Wellington Prep School which shares the main campus.
 Wellington Prep School students often use the sporting pitches and science labs of Wellington School.

 History

 Wellington School is situated to the south of the centre of the small town of Wellington.
 It was founded originally as Wellington Academy in 1837 as an all-boys school by Benjamin Frost (Headmaster 1837–1848).
 It was later purchased and run by Frost's wife and William Corner (Headmaster 1848–1879).
 In 1879 under new headmaster Francis Raban renamed the school West Somerset County School, although only 34 years later the school was again renamed but this time as Wellington School, the name it retains today.

-The school was originally founded as a private all boys school, but in the early 1970s girls were first accepted into the Sixth Form.
+The school was originally founded as a private boys' school, but in the early 1970s girls were first accepted into the Sixth Form.
 From 1979 girls were accepted from the age of 10.

-The school's arms consist of one quarter of the Duke of Wellington's arms, the dragons represent the County of Somerset and the open book represents learning.

 The school opened a new junior school in 2000, having previously only catered for pupils aged 10 and over.
 This was renamed "Wellington Prep School" in 2015.

 In 2003 the Princess Royal opened the Princess Royal Sports Complex, a £2.65 million indoor sports facility.
 The Princess Royal Sports Complex was offered to competitors in the 2012 London Olympics for training.

 The Good Schools Guide described Wellington School as "Friendly, purposeful and busy, it is a solid, well-managed school, neat but not glossy, giving its pupils a sound education and masses of high points in developmental experience."
 The Guide also described Wellington School as "Down to earth.
 Punches above its weight.
 No sense of entitlement.
 Good value for money.
 Not our words, those of a parent.
 Says it for us, too".